Advocate for Mental Health

 Representative Balser was proud to have worked with her colleagues to protect equal marriage rights in Massachusetts.
 During the first constitutional convention on this issue Representative Balser received an “A” from the Boston Phoenix for her speech.
 Here’s what the Boston Phoenix had to say:

 Representative Balser continues to fight for equal rights for the LGBT community.
-She co-sponsored legislation that grants equal rights to transgender individuals, signed into law by Governor Patrick.
-She is the co-sponsor of legislation that would extend the protections to trangendered individuals to public accommodations.
+She co-sponsored the legislation that granted equal rights to transgender individuals, signed into law by Governor Patrick.
+The following term, she cosponsored the legislation that extended the protections to trangender individuals to public accommodations, signed by Governor Baker.

 Advocate for the Environment